 - Log into your CloudRadial tenant

-- Go to Partner > Settings and click on "PSA" under Setup in the right-hand column
+- Go to Partner > Settings

 - Select Kaseya BMS for the PSA